 Why does the prosecution usually win at a preliminary hearing?

-prosecution usually wins at the preliminary hearing for a number of reasons:
+The prosecution usually wins at the preliminary hearing for a number of reasons:

-prosecution usually can use evidence during the preliminary hearing (such as hearsay evidence) that would not be allowed during a trial.
+The prosecution usually can use evidence during the preliminary hearing (such as hearsay evidence) that would not be allowed during a trial.

 by: Sara J. Berman